milkcircle/milkcircle.github.io/_posts/2019-01-20-phanerozoic.md

 and though the ordovician burns like hell on earth
 fires sweeping through forests of ferns now caught in the net of demise
 neither of us can deny that
-your devonian devilry didn't birth the adaptive radiation
+your devonian devilry birthed the adaptive radiation

 that brought her to me now